top of page

 Nordiclight Alaskan Malamutes: The puppies are coming! *

-Finally do be patient.
-This will pass.
+One last word: Patience.
+Teething will pass.
+Crazy behavior will pas.
 From the age of 12 weeks to 8 months, that's roughly the time period we're dealing with.
 Then they grow up.
 It only takes about a year.
 Not so long in the larger scheme of things.
-If you use this formative time to teach and to learn you'll both have done something marvelous.
-Your pup will have learned self control; you will have learned to "read" your pup.
-You will both know you can count on each other when needed, and to give each other space when required.
-You will have grown into each other together and be ready for a lifetime of joy, a dog's lifetime anyway.
+Use the time to teach your pup self control.
+Use the time to teach yourself his language.
+WHen ou are done you will both know you can count on each other and a lifetime of joy sharing that bond.

 Please note: This really is not kid's stuff.
 Supervise all interactions between your dog and children.
 If a child is not old enough to understand and implement all of the above, you need to be there.
 If your puppy is biting your kids, remove them from each other.
 Children need to learn to keep their hands off a puppy's mouth just as a puppy needs to learn to keep his mouth off the children.
 A child is not a chew toy.
 And a puppy is not a child's distraction.

 Good luck with all!
 I'm picking up two new puppies of my own in exactly six days!
 I'll let you all know how it is going then, and re-read this myself just for the reminder: Be Patient!
 It is easy to counsel patience.
 Much harder to enact!
-But experience tells me, the primary purpose of a dog's life is to remind us that perfect outcomes are not the goal.
-Rather the joy of being together while we do it is.
-A dog's life, however short, offers an abundance of joy.
-When I a most frustrated with a young dog, I sometimes look into her eyes, see beyond the diabolical urge to drive me crazy to the old dog she will become and beyond that.
-Then I am reminded to hold that squirming body with those gnawing jaws close, and even as I guide and discipline, celebrate the joy.
+But experience tells me, the primary purpose of a dog's life is to remind us that perfect outcomes are not where it's at.
+The joy of getting there is the win: watching, being "with", being together: that is where the memories that make every dog's life an etenal gift rside.
+When I a most frustrated with a young dog, I remind myself to look her in the eys, see beyond the puppy crazy that can sometimes seem almost diabolical to the patient old dog she will become.
+I remind myself to see beyond even that, to the day I will have only the memories.
+And then, as I hold tight to that squirming body armed with those needle sharp puppy teeth, I celebrate the joy.

 Adult dog, chewing a bone.